 Virtual team building is tough.
-Here are 7 ways you can build social connection in a remote team, even from afar.
+Here are 7 ways you can build social connections on a remote team, even from afar.

 It’s predictable.
 When you work in a co-located office, you walk by someone’s desk and give them a friendly hello, catching up about their weekend.
 You notice a coworker’s body language appears a little “down” so you ask if they want to grab coffee later.
 You share a joke over lunch with another colleague when you realize you both oddly adore the same brand of obscure New Zealand mints.

 Those serendipitous moments of social connection don’t happen with the same frequency or fidelity when you’re working remotely.
-As a result, the sentiments of “Ah, we’re in this together” or “You’ve got my back” can be absent in a remote team, unless you deliberately foster them.
+As a result, the sentiments of “Ah, we’re in this together” or “You’ve got my back” can be absent on a remote team unless you deliberately foster them.

 The data doesn’t stop there: Another study revealed that individuals who had 15 minutes to socialize with colleagues had a 20% increase in performance over their peers who didn’t.
 Not to mention, there’s extensive research that exists on the positive impact that social relationships have on life expectancy.

-Given this, how do you build social connection in a remote team?
-I pulled insights from our survey data, as well as from our online leadership community, The Watercooler, with over 1,000 managers from all over the world.
+Given this, how do you build social connections on a remote team?
+I pulled insights from our survey data, as well as from our online leadership community in Know Your Team, The Watercooler, with over 1,000 managers from all over the world.